solophp / logger

 Basic usage:

-use Solo\Logger\Logger; // Initialize logger $logger = new Logger('/path/to/log/file.log'); // Log messages $logger->info('Application started'); $logger->error('An error occurred', ['error_code' => 500]);
+use Psr\Log\LogLevel; use Solo\Logger\Logger; // Initialize logger $logger = new Logger('/path/to/log/file.log'); // Log messages $logger->info('Application started'); $logger->error('Failed to charge user {user_id}', ['user_id' => 42, 'error_code' => 500]); // Only WARNING and above will be written $logger->setMinLevel(LogLevel::WARNING);

 $logger = new Logger('/path/to/log/file.log', 'America/New_York');

-Change log file or timezone at runtime:
+Change log file or rotation timezone at runtime:

 $logger->setLogFile('/path/to/another/file.log'); $logger->setTimezone('Asia/Tokyo');